 Not Complete Salvation, Though

 Unfortunately, Autodiscover didn’t completely dispense with the need to get things configured properly.
-It really only shifted the configuration burden from Users over to the Exchange administrator, since the Exchange environment has to be properly configured to work with Autodiscover.
+It really only shifted the configuration burden from Users over to the Exchange administrator, since the Exchange environment has to be properly configured to make Autodiscover work properly.
 If things aren’t set up properly, Autodiscover will fail annoyingly.